 Grant Award Details

-The awardee has developed an "off-the-shelf" human embryonic stem cell (hESC)-derived natural killer (NK) cell immunotherapy for the treatment of acute myelogenous leukemia (AML).
+To enable an FDA pre-IND meeting for an allogeneic "off-the-shelf" human embryonic stem cell (hESC)-derived natural killer (NK) cell immunotherapy for the treatment of acute myelogenous leukemia (AML)

 Grant Application Details